Updated Jun 2026

 What is the Operator Signal Score?

-The Operator Signal Score rates S&P 500 companies as TAILWIND, NEUTRAL, HEADWIND, or MIXED based on revenue growth trends over the last 4 quarters.
-A TAILWIND means the company is seeing accelerating demand, which signals opportunity for adjacent markets and suppliers.
+The Operator Signal Score rates S&P 500 companies as TAILWIND, NEUTRAL, HEADWIND, or MIXED based purely on reported revenue growth trends across recent quarters.
+A TAILWIND means revenue is accelerating, which signals expanding demand and opportunity for adjacent markets and suppliers.
 A HEADWIND means revenue is decelerating or contracting, suggesting caution for companies in that ecosystem.
-MIXED signals diverging trends across business segments, like a company with growing cloud revenue but declining hardware sales.
+MIXED means the quarter-to-quarter direction is inconsistent.
+NEUTRAL means revenue is roughly flat.
+The signal is computed from the revenue figures alone — it does not read management commentary or guidance.

 Where does this data come from?

-All financial data comes directly from SEC EDGAR XBRL filings, the same standardized data that companies are legally required to file with the Securities and Exchange Commission.
-Revenue, earnings per share (EPS), net income, and operating margins are extracted from quarterly 10-Q and annual 10-K filings.
-We process these filings within 48 hours of publication.
-This is audited financial data, not analyst estimates or press release numbers, which makes it more reliable for trend analysis.
+All financial data comes directly from SEC EDGAR XBRL filings, the standardized data that companies are legally required to file with the Securities and Exchange Commission.
+We read revenue, earnings per share (EPS), and net income from quarterly 10-Q and annual 10-K filings.
+This is reported, audited financial data — not analyst estimates, press-release numbers, or call transcripts — which makes it reliable for trend analysis.
+Where a company has not yet filed a given quarter, we mark it as not yet available rather than estimating it.

 Who is this for?